tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 I started to hate myself for thinking like that.
 After long days of hanging out with my friends, or one singular girl, I went home and self-destructed.

-I started binge-eating, my mind growing foggy until my head was pressed against the cool porcelain of our toilet.

 I hated her.
 The girl who could become my friends.
 I *hated* her for existing.

 I had to tell her before I went crazy.